aws-samples/sagemaker-ssh-helper/README.md

 ## How it works
 SageMaker SSH helper uses AWS Systems Manager (SSM) Session Manager, to register the SageMaker container in SSM, followed by creating an SSM session between your client machine and the SageMaker container.
-You can then create an SSH connection on top of the SSM session, that allows opening a Linux shell, and/or configuring bidirectional SSH port forwarding to enable applications like remote development/debugging/desktop, and others.
+Then you can SSH into SageMaker by creating an SSH connection on top of the SSM session, that allows opening a Linux shell, and/or configuring bidirectional SSH port forwarding to enable applications like remote development/debugging/desktop, and others.